LuKrO2011/strds/README.md

   - Only considers exact `str` type annotations, not container types like `list[str]` or `dict[str, str]`.
   - Functions/methods without any string parameters or return types are removed.

-- **PublicModulesFilter**: Removes all non-public modules from the dataset.
+- **PrivateModulesFilter**: Removes all non-public modules from the dataset.
   - In Python, modules that start with an underscore are considered non-public (private, package private, internal, etc.).
   - Only modules with names that don't start with an underscore are kept.